vondele/Stockfish/README.md

     These WDL numbers model expected game outcomes for a given evaluation and game ply for engine self-play at fishtest LTC conditions (60+0.6s per game).

-  * #### UCI_LimitStrength
-    Enable weaker play aiming for an Elo rating as set by UCI_Elo.
-This option overrides Skill Level.

-  * #### UCI_Elo
-    If enabled by UCI_LimitStrength, aim for an engine strength of the given Elo.
-    This Elo rating has been calibrated at a time control of 60s+0.6s and anchored to CCRL 40/4.

-  * #### Skill Level
-    Lower the Skill Level in order to make Stockfish play weaker (see also UCI_LimitStrength).
-    Internally, MultiPV is enabled, and with a certain probability depending on the Skill Level a weaker move will be played.

   * #### SyzygyPath
     Path to the folders/directories storing the Syzygy tablebase files.
 Multiple directories are to be separated by ";" on Windows and by ":" on Unix-based